 Marlboro has issued a “cheat sheet,” showing the move from descriptors to colors:

 This is a very strategic move on the part of cigarette manufacturers, who know that the colors give consumers the same impression as the words.
 At least one study has shown as much:

 Scientists at Roswell Park Cancer Institute in Buffalo, N.Y., studied 197 smokers and 200 nonsmokers who were shown two mock cigarette packs, one light blue and one dark blue.

 They were then asked, “Which one would you buy if you were trying to reduce the risks to your health?”
 Eighty-seven percent of those surveyed selected the lighter-shaded pack, while just 8 percent chose the darker-shaded pack.

-The New York City Health Department is trying to combat this new strategy with commercials aimed at exposing it:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+The New York City Health Department is trying to combat this new strategy with commercials aimed at exposing it:Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.